 So, Do I Need a Passport to Visit Thailand?

 In summary: Yes.
-Thailand passport requirements state that you must have a U.S. passport that will remain valid for at least six months after your travel dates.
-The passport must also contain one blank page for an entry stamp.
+Thailand passport requirements state that you must have a U.S. passport that will remain valid for at least six months after your travel dates, as well contain as least one blank page for an entry stamp.
 You may also need to show proof of return or onward travel.